Configuring the switches and ports

 The configuration procedures are described in these links.

-You typically configure the management interface prior to onboarding, but you may configure or modify the management interface after onboarding.
+You typically configure the management interface and Craft console password prior to onboarding, but you may configure or modify these parameters after onboarding.
+You may want to modify the management interface configuration to update the IP addressing scheme, improve security settings, or adjust operational parameters.

 Step 1

-Select Fabrics, then click the fabric that contains the switch.
+Choose Fabrics, then click the fabric that has the switch you want to modify.

 Step 2